Anatoliy Nasedkin: Work

 Even at the front, Nasedkin never parted with his album and pencil.
 When he returned to Kharkiv, he continued to improve his painting.
 In 1946, Anatoly entered the Kharkiv Art Institute, where he was taught by famous masters M.G.
 Deregus and H.E.
 Svetlichny.
 There, he became a professional artist.
 Nasedkin graduated in 1951, specializing in panel painting.

 In 1957, Nasedkin met Irina Igorevna Tikhova and got married the year after.
 In 1961, their daughter Victoria was born, causing Irina to be forced to stop working.
 She devoted all her life to her husband and family.

 Nasedkin's work was "under the sign" of A. M. Gorky.
 Nasedkin studied Gorky's wandering routes, followed in his footsteps along the rivers Vetluga and Kerzhenets, and visited the Middle Volga.
 He painted landscapes and made sketches for future paintings.
 As a result, we know such works as Seeing Gorky Off Nizhny Novgorod in 1901 (1955), which was purchased for the permanent exhibition by the Central Gorky Museum in Moscow; Song of the Working Gang (1957); M. Gorky at the Grave of Taras Shevchenko (1961), which is stored at the Shevchenko National Reserve in Kaniv; M. Gorky and F. Chaliapin, etc.

-History was not the only interest of Nasedkin.
-The great events of our time and the people who commit them excited him no less.
-In the spring and summer of 1961, he painted a vivid canvas of meeting Yuri Gagarin, who had returned from the first space flight.
-The picture shows how jubilant people warmly welcome the hero and his glorious deed.
-This work was presented at the Republican exhibition in Kiev and then at the All-Union Exhibition in Moscow.
+History was not Nasedkin's only subject of interest.
+He also depicted contemporary events and public figures.
+In the spring and summer of 1961, he painted a work depicting the reception of Yuri Gagarin following his return from the first human spaceflight.
+The painting shows a crowd welcoming Gagarin.
+The work was exhibited at the Republican Exhibition in Kyiv and later at the All-Union Exhibition in Moscow.

 In the 1960s, pictures on historical and revolutionary themes took the most important place in Ukrainian art.
 Nasedkin began working on the theme of the first years of Soviet power.
 Three paintings – To the Kolkhoz!
 (1960), Bread of Revolution (1965), and Food Squad (Requisition) (1967) – became a kind of triptych.